-This year, 10 student teams made the case for the feasibility of their proposed capstone design projects, which ranged from head impact monitors for soccer plays to open source software framework for medical device applications.
+This year, 10 student teams made the case for the feasibility of their proposed capstone design projects, which ranged from head impact monitors for soccer players to open source software framework for medical device applications.

 IEEE members were invited to attend the student presentations and students were invited to attend the IEEE dinner that followed.
 A highlight of the event was an address by Dr. John G. Webster who is widely regarded as one of the founders of biomedical engineering; textbooks written by Webster are used in MSOE’s biomedical engineering curriculum.

 “The IEEE event allows for people in a very diverse industry to get together and share ideas for the betterment of the IEEE community as a whole,” said Thomas Reid ’18, a junior biomedical engineering student.
 “It is a great environment for learning and sharing experiences.”

 Reid was among the 40-plus students presenting at the 2016 event, which took place Dec.
 14.

 Most MSOE students don’t start thinking about their senior project, much less making a public presentation, until the senior year.
 In the biomedical engineering program it’s a little different.

 “The capstone design sequence begins earlier for BME students because of the considerations involved in medical design,” said LaMack.
 “FDA regulations, market analysis, and user needs based on conversations with clinicians and patients are all part of their process.”